ClaireCJS/fix_unicode_filenames/README.md

 It cleanses in two modes:

 	*   String mode: Cleanse all emoji/unicode characters
-	* Filename mode: Additionally cleanse all invalid/problematic file characters
+	* Filename mode: *Also* cleanse invalid/problematic file characters

 It can be used in two ways:

-	* Standalone mode.
-Run in a folder to cleanse the files in a folder.
-It will prompt for each file rename unless you pass "auto" as a parameter.
+	* Standalone mode: Run in a folder to clean it.
+	                   Will prompt user for each change unless set to automatic mode.
 	*     Module mode: Incorporate into other program.
 	                   Use it to cleanse strings, particularly for filenames

 ## What does it fix, generally?